Heavy Downpours Causing Flash Flooding, Closing Roads Throughout The Delaware Valley

 Follow CBSPHILLY Facebook Twitter

-PHILADELPHIA (CBS) – Heavy rains over the weekend combined with downpours Monday morning made some roadways impassable and others treacherous for commuters.
+PHILADELPHIA (CBS) – Heavy rains over the weekend combined with downpours Monday morning are making some roadways impassable and others treacherous for motorists across the Delaware Valley.

 Across the region reports of cars floating in flooded water came in to the CBS3 Eyewitness Newsroom.

-In Chester and Montgomery County, emergency crews are responding to flooding and water rescue calls.
+In Chester, Delaware and Montgomery Counties, emergency crews are responding to flooding and water rescue calls.
+Drivers are being asked to avoid flooded roadways.
+At least 49 water rescues have been reported in Chester County.

+In Philadelphia, flooding on the Roosevelt Boulevard, near Broad Street, has the entire roadway covered in water.
+Flooding has also snarled traffic on Kelly Drive.
+Earlier in the day, a driver had to be rescued at 25th and Diamond in North Philadelphia.

 The flooding has forced the closure of several roads.
 The Schuylkill Expressway is shut down in both directions at RT-202 in King of Prussia due to flooding.